danibayez/mta-notify/README.md

 # mta-notify
-Basic and personalizable notifications for MTA:SA
+Basic & Personalizable notifications for MTA:SA

 # HOW TO USE
 exports.notify:Notify(